 It was a few minutes later that I noticed bruises on my legs from where the hail was hitting me.

 A small bus drove past me as I secretly wished for it to pick me up.
 I snuck a look up and there it was pulling over on the side of the road.
-In a stroke of luck the owner was a local taking his bus turned camper for a MO,T he'd done some cycle touring himself so knew the pain I was feeling.
+In a stroke of luck, the owner was a local taking his bus turned camper for an MOT he'd done some cycle touring himself so knew the pain I was feeling.

 We passed a family of cycle tourists and he gave them access to his home as we continued past Fortrose (my planned destination) he pointed out the campground, no trees, no protection from the wind or rain.
 If it wasn't for the lift I'd have been hiding in the public toilets all night.